bit-smart-io/smart-bdd/README.md

 ## smart-bdd usage:

-Please see `example:cucumbers`.
+Please see `example:bookstore` and `example:cucumbers`.
+Run `GetBookTest` and or `EatCucumbersTest`.
+You'll see in the console there is a link to the generated html and json files.

 1. Import the `report` project `testImplementation("io.bitsmart.bdd:report:1.0-SNAPSHOT")`
-   or `testImplementation(project(":report"))`
+   or locally withing this repo `testImplementation(project(":report"))`
-2. Copy the file `org.junit.platform.launcher.TestExecutionListener` to `src/test/resources/META-INF/services`
-3. Add `@ExtendWith(ReportExtension.class)` to any class that you want to generate a report from.
+2. Add `@ExtendWith(ReportExtension.class)` to any class that you want to generate a report from.

 ### Example to from `example:bookstore`